-- a) the development can be accommodated within the capacity of existing drainage and water supply infrastructure; - b) no significant adverse impact on highway safety would arise from the development; - c) no significant adverse impact on residential amenity would arise from the development; - d) the development is of a scale that can be accommodated sensitively in the landscape; and - e) where proposals would cause less than substantial harm to the significance of a designated heritage asset, this will be weighed against the public benefits of the proposal, including securing the optimum use that is viable and justifiable; - f) where development proposals affect a non-designated heritage asset, a balanced judgement is made, taking into account the scale of any harm or loss and the significance of the heritage asset.
+- a) the development can be accommodated within the capacity of existing drainage and water supply infrastructure; - b) no significant adverse impact on highway safety would arise from the development; - c) no significant adverse impact on residential amenity would arise from the development; - the development can be accommodated sensitively in the landscape with particular care being given to the consideration of the impact of developments on sites in, or that can be viewed from, the National Park; - e) where proposals would cause less than substantial harm to the significance of a designated heritage asset, this will be weighed against the public benefits of the proposal, including securing the optimum use that is viable and justifiable; and - f) where development proposals affect a non-designated heritage asset, a balanced judgement is made, taking into account the scale of any harm or loss and the significance of the heritage asset.

-Policy 16: Broadband Provision in New Development
+Policy 14: Broadband Provision in New Development

 3.99 The provision of good telecommunications is particularly important in rural areas for businesses to operate effectively.
-Currently, fibre-optic connections are the most robust and future-proof method of delivering high performance connectivity and this should be incorporated into all future developments (where relevant) in the Plan Area.
+Currently, fibre-optic connections are the most robust and future-proof method of delivering high performance connectivity and this should be incorporated into all future developments (where relevant) in the Parish.

-Policy 16: Broadband Provision in New Development
+Policy 14: Broadband Provision in New Development